6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 Jeremiah 12:1 says "Why does the way of the wicked prosper?
 Why do all the faithless live at ease?"

-So that we see 'those at ease' is actually a euphemism and applied to the wicked in general or even nations. → Jeremiah 49:28,31 "Rise up, advance against Kedar and destroy the people of the east!
+We see 'those at ease' is actually a euphemism and applied to the wicked in general or even nations. → Jeremiah 49:28,31 "Rise up, advance against Kedar and destroy the people of the east!
 Rise up, attack a nation at ease, that dwells securely declares the Lord".
 Again we see a link with psalm 120 with the mention of the nation of Kedar.

 Now the 'prideful oppressors' or 'contempt of the proud of oppression' is not a euphemism.
 If you watch the video in the link above from Daily dose of Hebrew, this is pointed out to us about this word ligahyo-nim: